The Right Way To Install & Spread Pine Straw

 The answer is fairly simple.

-But, before you can "tuck" the pinestraw, there's something else you have to do first.
-When installing the pine straw in a landscape bed, make sure to spread a thin layer (about a foot or so wide) along the OUTSIDE of the border of the bed as well.
-Then, after having spread the pine straw, standing inside the bed use a leaf rake to pull the pine straw that you spread outside of the bed towards you to the bed line.
+Then, after having spread the pine straw, standing inside the bed, use a leaf rake to pull the pine straw that you spread outside of the bed towards the bed line.
 This will give you that fluffed up, raised bed look.
 I usually go back with a hard rake and put some finishing touches on the tuck, working from the outside of the bed pushing any straggler needles to the bed line.
+Alternatively, you can use a leaf blower or showel to tuck pine straw, but I've found that rakes are most efficient.

 That's about all there is to it!